No-tillage

 What is no-tillage?

-No-tillage (NT) is increasingly gaining attention in arable farming and becoming more important in sustainable soil management.
-This method avoids deep plowing and disturbs the soil as minimally as possible.
-This leads to healthier soil with improved water infiltration, fewer drought problems, improved resilience through the buildup of organic matter, and promotion of soil life.
-NT is particularly relevant in light of climate change and the need for sustainable agricultural practices.
+Non-inversion tillage (NKG) is receiving increasing attention in arable farming and is becoming increasingly important in sustainable soil management.
+This method avoids deep plowing and minimizes soil disturbance.
+This leads to a healthier soil with improved water infiltration, fewer drought problems, improved resilience through a build-up of organic matter and promotion of soil life.
+NKG is particularly relevant in light of climate change and the need for sustainable agricultural practices.

 Implementation and considerations of NT

-The transition to NT requires careful approach.
-It’s important to give the soil time to recover from deep tillage.
-Initially, the soil may need more nitrogen input and perform suboptimally.
-The use of nitrogen-fixing cover crops and solid manure can help in this regard.
-Consistency is crucial; if the soil is plowed again after a few years, the soil balance needs to be restored.
-Therefore, we offer the right information and training through our Homburg Academy.
-Curious how we can assist with the transition?
+The switch to NKG requires a careful approach.
+It is important to give the soil time to recover from deep tillage.
+Initially, the soil may require more nitrogen inputs and perform sub-optimally.
+The use of nitrogen-fixing green manure crops and solid farmyard manure can help.
+Consistency is crucial; if the soil is plowed again after a few years anyway, the soil balance needs to be re-established.
+That’s why we offer the right information and training with our Homburg Academy.
+Wondering how we can help with the transition?